Does my child need a tutor?

 Why does my child require a tutor?

-For many families, it is about time management, or perhaps concerns of parents about a child’s progress at school.
+For many families, it is about time management, concerns of parents about a child’s progress at school or anxiety they may be experiencing about their school work.
 This concern may come from a parent-teacher interview or a report card.
 Before you decide to pursue tutoring, it might be a good idea to take your concerns back to the classroom teacher to clarify anything you are not sure about.
 In some situations, the school might be able to clear up any concerns you may have or offer additional support during school hours that will prevent you from needing to employ a tutor.
 You may also find that the school may advise that tutoring will be beneficial and be able to help you with this process.
 Click here to read more about communicating between home and school.

 What are you hoping to achieve from the tutoring sessions?